temple-geography/fundamentals-of-gis/SQL Database Query in QGIS.md

 Now do the same thing to import `S1701_tractsSE.dbf`.

-> **IMPORTANT NOTE:** QGIS registers a specific path to the SpatiaLite database.[3]
-If you change computers (for example, if you do not complete the lab in one sitting), when you open DB Manager you will not see your `SuperfundProject.sqlite` database.
+> **IMPORTANT NOTE:** *If you change computers* (for example, if you do not complete the lab in one sitting), when you open DB Manager you will not see your `SuperfundProject.sqlite` database.
+QGIS registers a specific path to the SpatiaLite database.[3]
 In order to connect to the database, do the following:
 >
 > 1. Choose Layer→Add Layer→Add SpatiaLite Layer, or press the Add SpatiaLite Layer ![](images/QgisAddSpatiaLiteLayerButton.png) button.
 > 2. In the Add SpatiaLite Tables(s) dialog, click the New button.